Bump Hunting in Latent Space: Latent Space Characterisation

-The re-training of the decoder allows us to introduce an additional mechanism to enhance the physical characterisation of the latent space.
-We can explicitly embed the invariant mass observable for each event as a direction in latent space orthogonal to the 1D $z$ direction, as depicted on the lower scheme on Fig.~\ref{fig:NNScheme}.
-This is done by an additional sampling of $m_{jj}$ from a Gaussian distribution centred at the measured invariant mass of the di-jet event, $\bar{m} = m_{jj}$ with a standard deviation of $\sigma_m = 0.025\times {m}_{jj}$, corresponding to an approximate $5\%$ error on the invariant mass observable.
-To make the invariant masses more compatible with the $z$ inputs in the decoder, they are rescaled using the \texttt{StandardScaler} (along with the appropriate rescaling of the sampling standard deviations).
-Note that, since in the re-training step, the encoder is frozen, the classifier remains agnostic to $m_{jj}$.
+We do this by training a separate decoder network using the means and variances from the encoder network trained to provide the anomaly scores.
+Thus the weights and biases in the encoder network are frozen for this portion of the analysis.
+The key difference is that the new decoder is trained with the invariant mass information from each event.
+The inputs to the decoder for each event are $z\!\sim\! \mathcal{N}\left(\bar{z}_i,\sigma_{z,i}\right)$ and $m\!\sim\!\mathcal{N}\left(m_{jj},\sigma_m\right)$, with $m_{jj}$ being the invariant mass and $\sigma_m$ an estimate of the uncertainty on the invariant mass (for concreteness we fix its value to $\sigma_m\!=\!0.025m_{jj}$).
+This can be thought of as extending the latent space of the trained encoder to now include an invariant-mass direction.
+We also use a \texttt{StandardScaler} pre-processing step on the invariant masses.
+The architecture of this separate decoder is shown in Fig.~\ref{fig:NNScheme-2}.

+The loss function now only contains a reconstruction term, since the latent space parameters are fixed.
+So the decoder is again optimised to minimise the reconstruction of the events in the training data, but now with the additional invariant mass information.
+If this new information is useful to the decoder in improving the reconstruction of the signal events, we should be able to see imprints of the signal features when plotting a 2D histogram of the {reconstructed} observables $\mathcal{O}$ with the $(x,y)$ axis being $(m_{jj},\bar{z})$.
+These imprints could provide hints to the invariant mass of any anomalous clusters of events in the dataset, and also indicate where in the space of $\{\mathcal{O}\}$ these events are.

+In training the separate decoder to interpret the latent space, we find that the Adam optimiser provides better results than the Adadelta optimiser used in the anomaly-detection step.
+This is because the latent representations are fixed and we now only have the reconstruction loss to optimise, so we focus on obtaining as best reconstructions of the jet observables as possible.
+We therefore train the decoder until the reconstruction loss converges.
 In Fig.~\ref{fig:1D_reconstruction} we plot the reconstruction of the leading jet mass for both signal and background, while in the inset figure we plot the difference between the median of the reconstructed distribution and the median of the input distribution for each observable, normalized by the standard deviation of the input distribution.
-Despite having just $S/B=0.1\%$ the network is clearly able to reconstruct the leading jet mass for both signal and background, and reconstructs all other observables' medians adequately with the exception of the lighter jet mass, which is almost $2\sigma$ away from its input value.